isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 <h5><strong>ROYCE DENTAL GROUP AND DENTICARE</strong></h5>
 <ul data-tight="true" class="tight">
 <li>
-<p>TS Athletes and immediate ·family members will enjoy 10% off clinic walk
+<p>TS Athletes and immediate family members will enjoy 10% off clinic walk
 in rates for basic dental services.
 TS athletes will have to show their TS Rewards card to enjoy this.
 Applicable to immediate family members.</p>
 </li>